kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ## Channel implementations

 By default Kyma comes with Natss but Knative eventing allows to exchange the default channel implementation.
 It even allows to have multiple channel implementations simultaneously.
-The default channel implementation can be changed during installation using an installation-override like this:
+You can [override](root/kyma/#configuration-helm-overrides-for-kyma-installation) the default channel implementation during installation like this:

 ```bash
 $ cat << EOF | kubectl apply -f -